 Is there a more beautiful baseball stadium today than picturesque Fenway Park in Boston?
-It’s the oldest remaining active stadium in baseball today, built in 1912 and going strong as the home to the seven-time World Series champion Boston Red Sox.
+It’s the oldest remaining active stadium in baseball today, built in 1912 and going strong as the home to the eight-time World Series champion Boston Red Sox.
 The brick façade mixed with a steel frame, the old wooden seats in the grandstand, and the closeness of the fans to the field… many others have tried to duplicate it, but there is only one true original.
 Every summer, fans from all over New England and places far and wide descend on this baseball Mecca and a visit to old Fenway Park can bring a renewed sense of love and appreciation for the game of baseball.

 If you are planning or thinking about making the trip this year to see a home game for the Red Sox, we have some general information to show you where you could be sitting, how much you’ll pay to sit there, and how you can get there from where you are.
 We also have information about the history of this park, including where the Sox first played baseball and Fenway Park features that no longer exist.
 We also show some of today’s features that make the park as unique as it is.
 For example, have you noticed a red chair among the sea of green bleacher seats?
 Or what do they mean when a player wraps one around the “Pesky Pole?”
 And just what the heck are Monster Seats?